vigimella/QUIP/README.md

 ```bash
 docker-compose up --build
 ```
-Files such as plots, training and validation values, and execution time are saved after execution in a folder called "exp_archive".
+Files such as plots, confusion matrix, training and validation results, and execution time are saved after execution in a folder called "exp_archive".
 ## Authors

 - [@Vigimella](https://www.github.com/vigimella)